 The original way we did it, jumping from the first line and seeing how far they could jump.

-2. Jump backwards
+2. Jump backward

-Same as number 1, just doing it backwards.
+Same as number 1, just doing backward.

 3. Jump with one foot

 George has been practicing this at school a lot, so it was fun to bring it into this activity.
 He can definitely jump on one foot, but not very far (mostly in place).